christianreyes/internetofthings/chapter1.md

 I enjoy bridging the physical and digital world (like robotics) and I hope to convey the basic principles in doing that.

+Code will look different than the rest of the text ```"like this"```.

+Anywhere you see the following syntax ```// it's a code comment the text following it will be ignored by the program```

+You should be able to run the code in your node window to play with it.
+Just open the node program and copy and paste or type the examples.

 [Chapter 2: Data](chapter2.md)

 [README](README.md)